proveskit/Documentation/docs/quick_start/proves_quick_start.md

     f = functions.functions(c)
     ```
 5. Call ```f.all_face_data()```.
 You should expect an output like this:

+### Conducting a Range Test
+One of the number one things that keeps us up at night with the satellite is whether or not we will actually hear back from it after sending it off on its journey in outer space.
+As a result, a fundemental test to do for every build is a verification of the performance of the radio at long range.
+We will have a seperate page forthcoming that goes into detail about the reasons and methedology behind this test, but we will quickly reference some of the key steps here:

+1. Position a sending and receiving node some distance away from each other.
+We recommend at least 1km of seperation and a clear line of sight between the two nodes.
+2.

 ## Changing the Code
 Inevitably you'll want to change the code out on one of your boards.
 By default we recommend the CircuitPython implementation be loaded on the boards for ground testing, but this should be swapped out for more resiliant code before flight.